 Our team of resident naturalists and marine biologists have curated experiences and activities to allow you to discover the unique flora and fauna of our nature resort in Langkawi.

-Home to a stunning array of flora and fauna ranging from Meranti Bumbung, Meranti Temak Nipis and Keruing Damar trees to Dusky Langurs, Great Hornbills, Sunda Colugos and shy mousedeer, and criss-crossed by pristine, flowing streams, the rainforests of Langkawi are truly mesmerising ecosystems and guests have a number of opportunities to explore them such as the resort's inspiring Poet’s Trail.
-This nature trek led by experienced resident naturalists from The Nature Centre begins just beyond the resort’s gates (but still within the hotel grounds) and includes a series of insightful poems by Max Wallis, Khalil Gibran and The Datai Langkawi Head Naturalist, Irshad Mobarak.
+Home to a stunning array of flora and fauna ranging from Meranti Bumbung, Meranti Temak Nipis and Keruing Damar trees to Dusky Langurs, Great Hornbills, Sunda Colugos and shy mousedeer, and criss-crossed by pristine, flowing streams, the rainforests of Langkawi are truly mesmerising ecosystems and guests have a number of opportunities to explore them, such as the resort's inspiring Poet’s Trail.
+This nature trek led by experienced resident naturalists from The Nature Centre begins just beyond the resort’s gates (but still within the hotel grounds) and includes a series of insightful poems by Max Wallis, Khalil Gibran and Irshad Mobarak, Chief Advisor to The Datai Pledge.

 The beach is home to a number of amazing animals and plants, and the Datai Bay is truly a fantastic place for wildlife watching.
 As the tides rise and fall, otherwise hidden inhabitants of the shallow lagoon area are revealed, and Datai Bay’s gentle quartz and calcium carbonate sandy beach gets buzzing with a wonderful world of marine life.
 Discover the interesting beach life that adapted to survive in a harsh and ever-changing environment with the sun's extreme heat, rise and fall of the tides and swirling sand, all in one place at our Datai beach in Langkawi.
 This activity is only available during the lowest tides of the month.